0xHy0kR1/hacking_notes/tryhackme/services/SMB(139_445)/SMB enumeration.md

 ## Enumerating SMB shares with Enum4Linux:
 -  Enum4linux is a tool used to enumerate SMB shares on both Windows and Linux systems.
--  it easy to quickly extract information from the target.
+-  it is quickly extract information from the target.

 ### Syntax
 ```python